 Some exercises will release some very stiff or tight muscles and joints.
-This added mobility requires for you to carefully focus on strengthening this newly adjusted area.
+This added mobility requires for you to focus on strengthening this newly adjusted area carefully.
 Do not overexert yourself when you feel any new freedom or flexibility.

 Reduce the amount of time that you are spending on the current exercise and focus on others that you may find easier to do as an alternative.
 Your body may not be ready for some but will be able to perform others.

-Consult with your medical professional on whether you are able to perform certain bending, twisting or leaning movements.
-They will be able to also recommend which exercises of the book are preferred to perform in your specific situation.
+Consult with your medical professional on whether you can perform certain bending, twisting or leaning movements.
+They will be able also to recommend which exercises of the book are preferred to perform in your specific situation.

 Confirm on whether or not you have a recently herniated disc, fracture or torn muscle.
-Exercise should not be performed until these immediate issues are resolved.
+Exercise should not be practiced until these immediate issues are resolved.

 More Answers will be updated shortly.
 Please feel free to submit any questions that you may have to help you with the program.